libAtoms/QUIP/doc/install.rst

 `Jupyter`_ is an environment for interactive computing that makes using Python much easier and more intuitive.
 Especially useful is its notebook environment, which provides a handy way to experiment with code, see the results, and have a record of your progress.
-The introductory tutorials (**TODO** being written) are Jupyter notebooks that you can run and modify yourself.
+The interactive getting-started tutorial is a Jupyter notebook that you can run and modify yourself.

 To get Jupyter up and running, the following should suffice [#]_: